top of page

 How were the Massachusetts GRS Developed?

-The process of developing a GRS involves identifying and discussing environmental sensitivities, protection priorities, response strategies, and response constraints.
-This fosters local buy-in and creates realistic expectations for protecting sensitive areas.
+The development of a GRS begins with identifying sensitive areas, protection priorities, response strategies, and operational constraints.
+This collaborative process helps to build local support and establish realistic expectations for protecting vulnerable resources during a spill.

-A collaborative Work Group was formed within each Massachusetts region to oversee GRS development.
-Work Groups included representatives from state and federal agencies, local governments and organizations, stakeholder groups, the oil industry, and spill response professionals.
+In Massachusetts, regional Work Groups were formed to oversee GRS development.
+These Work Groups included representatives from state and federal agencies, local governments, stakeholder organizations, the oil industry, and spill response professionals.
+Each Work Group selected candidate sites for GRS development based on three key questions:

 • Is the site vulnerable to oil spills?

-To view the timeline and process taken by each region's Work Group in developing the Massachusetts GRS, click the link below.
+To view the timeline and development process for each region’s Massachusetts GRS, please see the History of GRS Development link below.

 bottom of page